jobic10/jobic10/README.md

 <!--
 - 🔭 I’m currently creating a Banking System using Django !-->
-- 🌱 I’m currently learning Laravel
+- 🌱 I’m currently learning Laravel LiveWire
 - 👯 I’m looking to collaborate on open source project
 - 💬 Ask me about anything and everything
 - 📫 How to reach me: jobowonubi@gmail.com